evelynholanda/cypress-from-zero-to-the-cloud/README.md

 # APRENDIZADO #

-This file is created for my learning in another projects There ir here many commands to use with Cypress and best practices.
+This file is created for my learning in another projects.

+There is here many commands to use with Cypress and best practices.

-Therefore, I will can doing refactory of the project for to use custom.commands in all the Test Cases in this project This project inicial with Walmyr Filho in the course Cypress, from Zero to the Cloud
+Therefore, I will can doing refactory of the project for to use custom.commands in all the Test Cases in this project.

+This inicial project with Walmyr Filho in the course Cypress, from Zero to the Cloud

 ++++++++++++++++++++++++++++++++++++++++++++++++++++